KruskalLin/WebTemplate/README.md

 # WebTemplate
-A distributed web application template built with Vue and Spring Boot. working on it now...
+A web application template built with Vue and Spring Boot. working on it now...

 ### Frontend